 - St George's is a national training centre for endoscopy.
 Students and qualified trainees may be involved in your care.
 If you do not want students to be present, please inform the doctor or nurse when you are admitted. - If you are planning to have sedation, arrange for a friend or relative (18+) to escort you home after your appointment and be with you for at least 12 hours.
-We kindly ask escorts not to wait in the Endoscopy Unit due to limited space, but we will call when the procedure is completed. - Three days before your appointment, start a low fibre diet (found on page 5). - STOP EATING 24 HOURS before your appointment, clear fluids are allowed (no milk). - Take the bowel preparation as per the instructions from page 6. - STOP DRINKING CLEAR FLUIDS TWO HOURS before your appointment. - Please read and bring your signed Consent Forms with you to your appointment.
+We kindly ask escorts not to wait in the Endoscopy Unit due to limited space and we'll call when it is completed. - Three days before your appointment, start a low fibre diet. - STOP EATING 24 HOURS before your appointment, clear fluids are allowed (no milk). - Take the bowel preparation as per the instructions from page 6. - STOP DRINKING CLEAR FLUIDS TWO HOURS before your appointment. - Please read and bring your signed consent forms with you to your appointment.